All the scenarios on Media Helping Media are based on real events.

-What we have here is a situation where an inexperienced reporter is faced with a breaking news story, is expected to report live from the scene, but has little knowledge of what is really going on.
+What we have here is a situation where an inexperienced reporter, faced with a breaking news story, is expected to report live from the scene with little knowledge of what is really going on.

-He’s been carried away with the excitement of the event, and, in the absence of any credible information, and with no time for proper news-gathering or fact-checking, relies solely on emotion and assumptions.
+But the reporter has been carried away with the excitement of the event, and, in the absence of any credible information, and with no time for proper news-gathering or fact-checking, relies solely on his own emotions and assumptions.

 The fact that he lived in a similar inner-city area meant that he was unable to be objective; he immediately assumed those gathering possessions were similar to his own neighbours.

 His emotions were high when he thought they were salvaging what they could.
-He identified with a false situation and let that assumption pollute his report.
+He made a false assumption and that polluted his report.

 The story he had built in his mind from the moment he arrived at the scene was wrong.
 Not only was it wrong, but it was missing the importance of the event.